httpwg/http-extensions/draft-ietf-httpbis-binary-message.md

 large messages, particularly those with large numbers of fields.

-Implementations need to ensure that they aren't subject to resource exhaustion attack from a maliciously crafted message.
+Implementations need to ensure that they aren't subject to resource exhaustion attacks from maliciously crafted messages.
 Overall, the format is designed to allow for minimal state when processing messages.
 However, producing a combined field value ({{Section 5.2 of HTTP}}) for fields might require the commitment of resources.
 In particular, combining might be necessary for the `Cookie` field